ahartogensis/ComfyUI-Unreal-plugin/README.md

 ## Installation

+Premade blueprints and materials are included in the Blueprints and Materials folder.

 1. Copy the `RealityStream` folder to your project's `Plugins` directory
 2. Regenerate project files (Right-click `.uproject` → Generate Visual Studio project files)
 3. Compile your project in Unreal Engine 5.6